patrickenfuego/Chapterize-Audiobooks/README.md

 I encourage anyone who might use this to report any issues you find, particularly with false positive chapter markers.
 The more false positives identified, the more accurate it will be!

+---

+## Known Issues

+### Access Denied Error on Windows

+Every once in a while when downloading a new model on Windows, it will throw an "Access Denied" exception after attempting to rename the extracted file.
+This isn't really a permissions issue, but rather a concurrency one.
+I've found that closing any app or Explorer window that might be related to Chapterize-Audiobooks usually fixes this problem.
+This seems to be a somewhat common issue with Python on Windows when renaming/deleting/moving files.